duffn/dumb-password-rules/README.md

 https://dumbpasswordrules.com

-Shaming sites with dumb password rules since 2016.
+A compilation of sites with dumb password rules.

 ## Contributing